suhasdhoke92/K8sHelmGuide/README.md

   helm uninstall my-site
   ```

-Customize chart configurations by modifying the `values.yaml` file or using the `--set` flag during installation.
+Customize charts by modifying the `values.yaml` file or using the `--set` flag during installation.

 ## Installation and Configuration

-To install Helm, use one of the following methods:
+Install Helm using one of the following methods:

 1. **Using Snap**:
    ```bash